4th year, George Washington University (Russian Language and Literature)

 In addition to tutoring, I am also taking a 6th year graduate-level Russian course at neighboring Georgetown University.

-I am available weekends and Mondays and Wednesday mornings, as well as all day Fridays.
+I am available weekends, Mondays and Fridays.
 Please feel free to contact me with any questions.
-My schedule is flexible.

 I look forward to hearing from you and am excited to help you reach your Russian learning goals!
 After spending the past 11 months in St. Petersburg, Russia, I realized that my vocational aspiration is to be a Russian professor.
 I have a passion for the Russian language that I want to share with my students.